-RRP also collaborates with Orange County Environmental Justice (OCEJ) to identify research and policy allies, link with existing and emerging sustainability and climate networks in Orange County, and document the multiple worlds that exist in this relatively small geographic area.
-Our bridge-building activities aim to co-generate ways to address and heal the racial and class divides between communities ready for climate justice and those just beginning climate-focused work.
-Project collaborators include OCEJ Project Director Yenni Diaz, UCI Community Resilience Projects’ Abby Reyes, UCI Assistant Professor of Public Health and Chicano/Latino Studies, Dr. Alana LeBron, and UCI historian Dr. Kristina Shull.
-Former collaborators include Kimberly Serrano and OCEJ advisory board members Dr. Michael Montoya and Dr. Adonia Lugo.
+During 2017-18, RRP began collaborating with Orange County Environmental Justice (OCEJ) and others to identify research and policy allies, link with existing and emerging sustainability and climate networks in Orange County, and document the multiple worlds that exist in this relatively small geographic area.
+Our bridge-building activities aim to co-generate ways to address and heal the racial and class divides between communities ready for climate justice and those just beginning climate equity-focused work.

 Community-driven Climate Resilience

 Moving forward, RRP is interested in supporting community-driven, equity-oriented regional climate resilience collaboration.
-A regional climate resilience collaborative is a group of diverse public, private, and/or non-profit entities representing a region and committed to preparing that region for the emerging impacts of climate change (e.g., sea level rise, extreme storm events, food scarcity, wildfires, heat waves, and droughts).
-An equity-orientation centers the participation and leadership of underrepresented communities.
-Visit here to learn about recent community events related to regional climate resilience collaboration.
-Email communityresilience at uci dot edu to get involved.
+In California, regional climate collaboratives are groups of diverse public, private, and/or non-profit entities representing a region and committed to preparing that region for the impacts of climate change (e.g., sea level rise, extreme storm events, food scarcity, wildfires, heat waves, and droughts).
+RRP is interested in working together with regional actors who bring an equity-orientation to climate resilience collaboration.
+An equity-orientation centers the participation and leadership of underrepresented communities, including Indigenous communities.
+Visit here to learn about 2017 community events related to regional climate resilience collaboration in Orange County.
+Contact us to get involved.